 Read on for some easy picnic food ideas for the pool, beach, park, or even backyard.Jump to Recipe

 Salads are easy to prep and transport.
 While potato salad, egg salad, and fruit salad all make great sides, the right salad can even give be the main course, loaded with tasty vegetables and proteins.
 Here are two of my picnic favorites.

-Shauna posted about this easy-to-make recipe on her Facebook page years ago and it's been a favorite of mine ever since.
+Shauna posted about this easy-to-make recipe on her Facebook page years ago, and it’s been a favorite of mine ever since.
 Raw corn!
 Finally!
-Here's all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, minced red onion, salt, and pepper.
+Here’s all you need: 6 ears of raw corn cut off the cob, halved grape tomatoes, crumbled feta, cut cucumber, minced red onion, salt, and pepper.